itsDMind/itsDMind/README.md

 👨‍💻 All of my projects are available at https://github.com/itsDMind

-👯‍♀️ I'm looking to collaborate on Blockchain projects and it's cross field with Security
+👯‍♀️ I'm looking to collaborate on Blockchain projects and it's cross fields

 💬 Ask me about Blockchain, Software design and architecture, Network & Security